The rise of the (larger) vestpack

 In summary, I look forward to seeing what these packs have to offer.
 And since the two highlighted here won’t be available for a while, and because the genre is quite expensive, will of course be experimenting with my own creations.
 Talking with Meghan (author of the above Inov8 review) on our backpack a few weeks ago has me interested in fast/light trail stuff again, maybe even (surprise) in running.
 Time to get ready.

-2 thoughts on “The rise of the (larger) vestpack
+4 responses to “The rise of the (larger) vestpack”

 1. Dave,